gummipunkt/signalcow/README.md

 # Signalcow Webhook Platform

-This project provides a web-based platform to manage and interact with Signal messenger bots.
-It allows users to register, create groups that correspond to Signal groups, and configure webhooks to send messages to these groups via a REST API.
+This project provides a web-based platform to create, manage and interact with Webhooks for Signal.
+It allows users to register, create groups, and configure webhooks to send messages to groups via signal-cli.
 The first registered user automatically gains administrative privileges to manage users, groups, and webhooks directly within the frontend interface.
+Automatic Signal group linking, there's no need for a difficult solution.

 ## Core Features

 *   **User Authentication:** Secure registration and login for users using JWT.
 *   **Automated Admin Assignment:** The first user to register on the platform automatically becomes an administrator.
 *   **Group Management:** Users can create, view, edit, and delete "groups" within the platform.
-Each group is intended to be linked to a Signal group.
 *   **Bot Linking Mechanism:** Functionality to generate a link token for associating a bot (running via `signal-cli`) with a platform group and a Signal group.
 *   **Webhook Management:**
     *   Create unique webhooks for each group.